The coronavirus pandemic explained, one year on

 On Jan.
-19, 2020, CNET posted its first guide about a mystery coronavirus discovered in the central Chinese city of Wuhan.
-Dozens of cases and two deaths had been recorded but, as we wrote at the time, little was known about "how destructive the new virus might be."
+19, 2020, CNET posted its first guide to a mystery coronavirus discovered in the Chinese city of Wuhan.
+Dozens of cases and two deaths had been recorded, but as we wrote at the time, little was known about "how destructive the new virus might be."
 The coronavirus -- and the disease it causes -- hadn't even been named.
-It hadn't even officially been found in the US.
+It hadn't officially been found in the US.

 Today we call the mystery pathogen SARS-CoV-2.
 It's responsible for COVID-19, a respiratory illness that has infected over 100 million people.
 In just one year, we've gone from two deaths to 2 million, across the world.